Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Discussion

 \subsection{A Toy Model for SBLA Spectral Size, Halo Mass and Halo Circular Velocity}

 In addition to the inferred mean halo mass derived from a forest cross-correlation (as discussed in Sect. \ref{subsec: SDSS halo mass}), \citetalias{morrison24} put forward a hypothesis as to why SBLAs are associated with halos.
 The picture proposed is one where halos are filled with optically thin gas clouds (or some smoothly varying gas distribution equivalent) that trace the dark matter dynamics.
-In fact, if we look at the distribution of line-of-sight velocities of halos (e.g. Fig. 3 of \citealt{weng24}), we can see that even in evolved systems we have components that possess the same velocity as the halo circular velocity -- equivalent to our $\vth$.
-This directly implies that SBLAs of different sizes could be tracing different halo masses, which is the \citetalias{morrison24} hypothesis.

-The median halo mass associated with the hierarchical SBLA sample bears this out in qualitative terms (see Fig. \ref{fig:hierarchy median mass}), but we may assess the prediction quantitatively.
-Furthermore, we may also reflect on the accuracy of the hypothesis in light of our analysis, and consider what this tells us about why SBLAs are such an effective halo finding machine.